How Do Digital Advertising Auctions Impact Product Prices?: Introduction

-Our paper also contributes to the literature on online ad auctions.
-Recent works have studied learning in repeated auctions \citep{bg2019,kn2020,nccep2022}, discriminatory effects \citep{cmv2019,asbkmr2019,nt2020}, and collusion \citep{dgp2020, drrs2022}.
-Our focus, instead, lies in comparing the effects of an auction to other allocation mechanisms in the presence of off-platform markets in a static setting with a fixed information structure.
-As such, our approach is closely related to, yet distinct from, \cite{bash22}, who compare auctions and auto-bidding mechanisms in a single marketplace under exogenous limits to the ability to steer and to price discriminate.
+Our paper contributes to the literature on online advertising auctions.
+Recent work in this field studies learning in repeated auctions \citep{bg2019,kn2020,nccep2022}, discriminatory effects \citep{cmv2019,asbkmr2019,nt2020}, and collusion \citep{dgp2020, drrs2022}.
+Our focus, instead, is the comparison of auctions with other allocation mechanisms in a setting with a given information structure and parallel sales channels.
+As such, our approach is related to, yet distinct from, \cite{bash22}, who compare auctions and auto-bidding mechanisms in a single market under exogenous limits to the ability to steer and to price discriminate. \cite{mope22} study a model of targeted bidding (i.e., data-augmented auctions) where the number of organic search results is fixed.
+In their setting, sponsored content may crowd out organic information when the same firm wins both types of links.
+This limits competition, facilitates market segmentation, and reduces welfare.

-A key innovation in our model is that the platform actively manages the firms' advertising campaigns.
-Managed campaigns have become the predominant mode of selling advertisements in real-world digital markets, where advertisers set a fixed budget, specify high-level objectives for their campaigns, and leave the task of bidding to "autobidders" offered by the platform.
-Several recent papers have focused on auction design in the presence of autobidders (\citet{lmp2022, m2022, dmmzz2022}) and return-on-investment constraints (\cite{glp2021}).
-Our setting adds an additional dimension related to display prices: advertisers submit both bids for the sponsored link and tailored prices to offer consumers.
-While \cite{ll2023} also investigate mechanisms that allow for these display prices, we further explore the impact of activity off the platform on allocations as well as pricing.
+Several papers \citep{glp2021, lmp2022, meht22, dmmz22} study online auction design in the presence of autobidders and return-on-investment constraints.\footnote{ A recent literature on auto-bidding algorithms allows for objective functions by the bidders outside of the class of quasilinear utility models common in mechanism design.
+For example, the bidder may seek to maximize return on investments and have budget or spending constraints. \citet{agga19}, \citet{bals21}, and \citet{deng21} offer excellent introductions this rapidly growing research area.} Our setting adds a dimension related to advertised prices: firms submit both bids for a sponsored link and tailored prices to offer consumers.
+While \cite{ll2023} also investigate mechanisms that allow for advertised prices, we further explore the interaction of these mechanisms with off-platform activity.

-Our paper also relates to the information design literature.
+Our paper also relates to the literature on information design in auctions and markets.
 In particular, \cite{bebm15}, \cite{hasi22}, and \cite{elgk20} study the effect of market segmentations and the achievable combinations of consumer and producer surplus, i.e., how to use data to make markets more or less competitive.

+As in \cite{vari80}, the advertisers in our model face two segments of consumers, \emph{shoppers} on the platform and \emph{loyals} off the platform.
+The design of the auction is therefore subject to the showrooming constraint, i.e., to competition from a separate and distinct market.
+Earlier papers on ``partial mechanism design'' or ``mechanism design with a competitive fringe'' studied mechanism design in settings where the agents' outside option consists of participating in alternative markets, e.g., \citet{phsk12}, \citet{tiro12}, \citet{cade15}, and \citet{fusk15}.